M3RG-IITD/llamat/README.md

 The Instruction finetuning process was performed on 8 Nvidia-A100 80GB GPUs via IIT Delhi's High Performance Computing facility.

 ---
+##Citation

+Please cite the work as follows if you use the code or the LLM.

+@article{ahlawat2026family,
+  title={A family of large language models for materials research with insights into model adaptability in continued pretraining}, author={Ahlawat, Dhruv and Mishra, Vaibhav and Singh, Somaditya and Zaki, Mohd and Bihani, Vaibhav and Grover, Hargun Singh and Mishra, Biswajit and Miret, Santiago and Mausam and Krishnan, NM Anoop}, journal={Nature Machine Intelligence}, volume={8}, number={3}, pages={435--448}, year={2026}, publisher={Nature Publishing Group UK London}
+}

+---
 ## Acknowledgements
 We used the codebase of [Meditron-LLM](https://github.com/epfLLM/meditron) for training our models on Nvidia A100 GPUs.
 We thank the High-Performance Computing (HPC) facility at IIT Delhi for computational and storage resources.
 This work was partially supported by the Edinburgh International Data Facility (EIDF) and the Data-Driven Innovation Programme at the University of Edinburgh.
 The EIDF provided access to Cerebras CS2 clusters which were used for performing pretraining on our models.

+---